vercel/next.js/docs/testing.md

 ### Running your Cypress tests

-Because Cypress is testing a real Next.js application, it requires the Next.js server to be running prior to starting Cypress.
-Run `npm run dev` to start the development server then run `npm run cypress` in another terminal window to start Cypress.
+Since Cypress is testing a real Next.js application, it requires the Next.js server to be running prior to starting Cypress.
+We recommend running your tests against your production code to more closely resemble how your application will behave.

+Run `npm run build` and `npm run start`, then run `npm run cypress` in another terminal window to start Cypress.

-Alternatively, you can install the `start-server-and-test` package and add it to the `package.json` scripts field: `"test": "start-server-and-test dev http://localhost:3000 cypress"` to start the Next.js development server when you run Cypress.
+> **Note:** Alternatively, you can install the `start-server-and-test` package and add it to the `package.json` scripts field: `"test": "start-server-and-test start http://localhost:3000 cypress"` to start the Next.js production server in conjuction with Cypress.
+Remember to rebuild your application after new changes.

 ### Getting ready for Continuous Integration (CI)